-How long I slept I knew not: they roused me suddenly to tell me we were at Toronto, and, not very well able to stand, I hurried on deck. wharf was utterly deserted, the arrival of the steamboat being accidental and unexpected; and as I stepped out of the boat I sank ankle-deep into mud and ice.
+How long I slept I knew not: they roused me suddenly to tell me we were at Toronto, and, not very well able to stand, I hurried on deck.
+The wharf was utterly deserted, the arrival of the steam-boat being accidental and unexpected; and as I stepped out of the boat I sank ankle-deep into mud and ice.
 The day was intensely cold and damp; the sky lowered sulkily, laden with snow, which was just beginning to fall.
 Half-blinded by the sleet driven into my face and the tears which filled my eyes, I walked about a mile through a quarter of the town mean in appearance, not thickly inhabited, and to me, as yet, an unknown wilderness; and through dreary, miry ways, never much thronged, and now, by reason of the impending snowstorm, nearly solitary.
-I heard no voices, no quick foot-steps of men or children; I met no familiar face, no look of welcome.
-I was sad at heart as a woman could be-and these were the impressions, the feelings, with which I entered the house which was to be called my home!
+I heard no voices, no quick footsteps of men or children; I met no familiar face, no look of welcome! - Up to the present hour all objects wear one hue.

-There is some need-is there not?-that I allow time for these sullen, unkindly influences to melt from my mind and heart before I judge of what I behold around me.
-The house-only a temporary residence while another is building-is ill provided with defences against the cold, and altogether comfortless; it has the advantage of commanding one of the principal roads entering the town and a glimpse of the bay-but at present all objects wear one hue.
 Land is not distinguishable from water.
-I see nothing but snow heaped up against my windows, not only without but within; I hear no sound but the tinkling of sleigh-bells and the occasional lowing of a poor half-starved cow, that, standing up to the knees in a snow-drift, presents herself at the door of a wretched little shanty opposite, and sup plicates for her small modicum of hay.
+I see nothing but snow heaped up against my windows, not only without but within; I hear no sound but the tinkling of sleigh-bells and the occasional lowing of a poor half-starved cow, that, standing up to the knees in a snowdrift, presents herself at the door of a wretched little shanty opposite, and supplicates for her small modicum of hay.